-A fine collection of 17,000 engravings, photographs, and photoprints, mounted on cards eleven by fourteen inches, is placed in the drawing rooms, classified according to the Dewey decimal system, for use in construction, history of architecture, and designing, and forms a most valuable working library for draftsmen and designers.
+A fine collection of 20,000 engravings, photographs, and photoprints, mounted on cards eleven by fourteen inches, is placed in the drawing rooms, classified according to the Dewey decimal system, for use in construction, history of architecture, and designing, and forms a most valuable working library for draftsmen and designers.

-An electric-arc lantern is permanently placed in a special lecture room with stepped floor.
-For use with it, there are 2,200 lantern slides illustrating the history of architecture, especially Richardson's best work, and American houses and club houses.
+An electric arc lantern is permanently placed in a special lecture room with stepped floor.
+For use with it, there are 2,500 lantern slides, illustrating the history of architecture, including Richardson's best work, and American houses and club houses.

-A good number of the latest and best American, English, French, and German architectural works is to be found in the library of the University.
+A good number of the latest and best American, English, French, and German architectural works is to be found in the libraries of the University and of the department.